ChalmersGU-data-structure-courses/dsabook/src/markdown/08-trees/03-traversing.md

     preorder(node.right)        inorder(node.right)         print(node.elem)
 ```

-The only difference is when we decide to “visit” the current node.
+The only difference is when we decide to "visit" the current node.
 For the example tree (on the previous page), they will print the following:

 - *preorder*:  A B D C E G F
 - *inorder*:   D B A G E C F